akamai/esi-test-server-docker/README.md

 network_type = dialup
 ```

-The ETS services run on the following ports of docker container: 80 (main port), 81 (sandbox),  82 (ESI playground), 83 (ESI processing), with a hostname of `localhost`.
-But only the main (80) port of the docker image/container need to be exposed to outside, and it should be always mapped (explicitly or implicitly) to **ETS port** on your local machine.
-Playground is accessible by `http://localhost:<ETS port>/playground`.
-If you need direct access to sandbox use `http://localhost:<ETS port>/sandbox`.
+In order to access the ETS server, port 80 on the container must be exposed to the host.
+The host port which is bound to port 80 on the container is referred to as the **ETS port**.
+Docs and ESI code samples can be accessed at `http://localhost:<ETS port>/`.
+The playground can be accessed at `http://localhost:<ETS port>/playground`.
+Settings for the sandbox origin can be set using the hostname `localhost`.
+Source code versions of ESI pages hosted on the sandbox origin can be accessed at `http://localhost:<ETS port>/sandbox`.

 ## Basic usage
 `docker run -ti -p 8080:80 akamaiesi/ets-docker:latest`
 * Runs the ESI server, sandbox origin and playground.
-* `-p 8080:80` - explicitly map/publish port 8080 (**ETS port**) on your local machine to the main port 80 on the docker container.
+* `-p 8080:80` - explicitly map/publish port 8080 (**ETS port**) on your local machine to port 80 on the Docker container.
 So, ETS server will be accessible by `http://localhost:8080/`, ESI playground by `http://localhost:8080/playground`, and the sandbox origin by `http://localhost:8080/sandbox`.
 * ESI Debugging is disabled by default.
 * Edgescape is enabled with the defaults documented above.